redsun-acquisition/sunflare/docs/explanation/architecture/virtual.md

 # Virtual bus

-The {py:class}`~sunflare.virtual.VirtualBus` is a class encapsulating different communication mechanism to allow different controllers and widget to exchange controls and/or data streams.
-It provides a "Qt-like" mechanism of signal connection through the [`psygnal`] package, where objects can dinamically register signals and connect to remote slots for communication in the main thread.
+The [`VirtualBus`][sunflare.virtual.VirtualBus] is a class encapsulating different communication mechanism to allow different controllers and widget to exchange controls and/or data streams.
+It provides a "Qt-like" mechanism of signal connection through the [`psygnal`](https://psygnal.readthedocs.io/en/stable/) package, where objects can dinamically register signals and connect to remote slots for communication in the main thread.

 ## Signal connection